Sarv/dynamic-dashboard/documentation/Dashboard_Module_Types.md

 ### Summary

-The `dashboard_Module_Types` constant is a critical component of the dynamic dashboard module, defining how different types of visualizations should be configured and rendered.
+The `DASHBOARD_MODULE_TYPES` constant is a critical component of the dynamic dashboard module, defining how different types of visualizations should be configured and rendered.
 It ensures that the appropriate axes are used for each graph type, allows for color customization, and determines whether multiple fields or values can be plotted on each axis.

-By working in tandem with `Dashboard_Module_Functions`, it provides a robust framework for dynamic, flexible, and accurate data visualization.
+By working in tandem with `DASHBOARD_MODULE_FUNCTIONS`, it provides a robust framework for dynamic, flexible, and accurate data visualization.

 ----------